mcfiredrill/mcfiredrill.github.io/_posts/2014-09-05-webcaster.md

 tags: [liquidsoap]
 ---
 ![My helpful screenshot](/assets/images/webcaster_screenshot.png)

+## Streaming to icecast/liquidsoap directly from the browser

-Toots has been working on a very exciting tool that allows you to stream directly to liquid soap from a web browser.
+[Toots](https://github.com/toots), one of the main liquidsoap developers, has been working on a very exciting tool that allows you to stream directly to liquid soap from a web browser.
 Imagine if your DJs could start broadcasting on your radio without needing to download any software!

+## Technologies at hand

 The main technologies that make this possible are websockets and emscripten.
 There is a websocket endpoint on liquidsoap that receives the mp3 data.
 Emscripten is used to compile the libshine fixed point encoding library to Javascript.
+Read more about how emscripten works [here](https://github.com/kripken/emscripten) if you are interested.

+## Getting started

 Toots has released the Javascript library [here](https://github.com/webcast/webcast.js) and has an example client